Airmodus/A11_Scan/README.txt

 // Q_sample is the volumetric sample flow rate going to the PSM (2.5 lpm)
 // Q_dilution is the volumetric flow rate of the filtered dilution air

+// Note that the time stamp in with all the data is always start of a scan
+// Also the running average is over the upcoming n scans

-// Copyright 2016 Airmodus Ltd.
+// Copyright 2018 Airmodus Ltd.

 // Licensed under the EUPL, Version 1.1 or – as soon they
 // will be approved by the European Commission - subsequent